HL7/smart-app-launch/input/pages/example-brands.md

 ### Example 3: Different EHRs for different sub-populations displayed in a unified card

-Now let's look at a more complex scenario where a tertiary care facility ("ExampleHospital") has two patient portals offered by different EHR vendors and split by audience:
+Now let's look at a more complex (but still surprisingly common) scenario where a care facility ("ExampleHospital") has two patient portals offered by different EHR vendors and split by audience:

 * EHR1: "Patient Gateway" for adult patients to help them connect with providers, manage appointments and refill prescriptions.
 * EHR2: "Pediatrics", a patient portal where parents can access their child's information.

-*(Note: this is not an uncommon pattern.
-For example see, <https://www.dana-farber.org/for-patients-and-families/my-dana-farber>, <https://www.tuftsmedicalcenter.org/myTuftsMedicalCenter>, <https://www.nuvancehealth.org/patients-and-visitors/patient-portals>, <https://www.ouhealth.com/ou-health-patients-families/patient-portals>, or run a search like <https://www.google.com/search?q=%22patient+portals%22+%22if+you%22>.)*

 The configuration below establishes a single Organiztion for ExampleHospital, with a portal for pediatrics and a portal for adult care, each associated with a distinct endpoint.